Belarus–Lithuania relations: 2021 migrant crisis

-By August 2022 more than 13,000 people had been pushed back to Belarus since August 2021 and a 502 km 4m high fence with razor wire, along the border had been completed.
+By August 2022, more than 13,000 people had been pushed back to Belarus since August 2021 and a 502km long 4m high fence with razor wire along the border had been completed.

 After Russian invasion of Ukraine

 On 18 January 2023, Lithuanian government renounced the agreement signed with Belarus on the principles of cross-border cooperation.
 The bill terminated the agreement signed by the governments of Lithuania and Belarus in Vilnius on June 1, 2006, to set out areas of cross-border cooperation between the two neighbouring countries.

 One of the two rail crossings was closed in February 2023 because of excessive smuggling from Belarus to Lithuania and Kaliningrad.

 In August 2023, following a survey, Lithuania announced that 254 Russian and 910 Belarusian citizens living in Lithuania posed a threat to national security and that their residence permits will be revoked.

 Two of the six road border crossings were closed by Lithuania on 18 August 2023 due to concerns over Wagner Group mercenaries and smuggling.

-In 2020 tens of thousands of people from Belarus emigrated to Lithuania, including IT companies and all their staff, being granted temporary permits to live in Lithuania.
-Now, three years later, these permits are up for renewal, and because Belarus is seen as complicit in the invasion of Ukraine renewal questionnaires ask about politics, military service and who is responsible for the war.
+In 2020, tens of thousands of people from Belarus emigrated to Lithuania, including IT companies and all their staff, being granted temporary permits to live in Lithuania.
+Three years later, these permits were up for renewal, and because Belarus was seen as complicit in the invasion of Ukraine, renewal questionnaires asked about politics, military service and who is responsible for the war.
 Vetting is also undertaken by the state security service.
-Overall around 10% of applications are being rejected.
+Overall around 10% of applications were rejected.

+Cultural links

+Vilnius hosts multiple Belarusian civil society organizations, such as the European Humanities University.
+Belarusian refugees such as Sviatlana Tsikhanouskaya have fled to Lithuania.
+The two countries also share some national heroes, like Konstanty Kalinowski, and the Grand Duchy of Lithuania was the birthplace of Belarusian literature (due to Francysk Skaryna).
+Vilnius is the closest capital of an EU member state to Minsk.
+It is also the primary foreign shopping and air transit hub (via Vilnius and Kaunas airports) for Belarusians from Minsk and beyond.
+Minsk is the foundational place of Belarusian Lithuanian community organization, 1996.
+In 1998, Lithuanian culture and art days were held here.
+In 2004, a Lithuanian school-course was established.
+In September 4 2005, the Belarusian Lithuanian Community Congress took place in Minsk.
+On the initiative of the Lithuanian association, Vytis, founded in 2012 (chairman Vladas Bublevičius), a Lithuanian language school for children has been held in the premises of the Lithuanian Embassy since 2013, with courses for adults held at the Maksim Tank Belarusian State Pedagogical University.
+In 2014, an evening of poetry and songs called My Lithuania was organized at the Republican Center for National Cultures.
+Since November 2019, a Lithuanian Sunday school has been operating in the Lithuanian language office of the Belarusian State Pedagogical University named after Maksim Tank.
+Grodno is a popular foreign shopping and tourism location for many Lithuanians due to its close proximity to the Lithuanian border and overall historical importance to Lithuania.